Table of Contents

 - The "Green Meadow" includes the old data and functions as new storage location.

-In this step, the new directories are created and the rights are given to the authorization groups created before.
+In this step, the new directories are created and the rights are given.

 6.1.
 Following steps are processed: